-Now is when people start turning on their furnaces to settle in for a long winter.
-Unfortunately, when some heaters start up, especially if it hasn’t received a fall heating tune-up, there are some issues that need to be examined.
+Now is when homeowners start turning on their furnaces to settle in for a long winter.
+Unfortunately, when some furnaces start up, especially if it hasn’t had a seasonal heating tune-up, there are some issues that need to be examined.
 A serious problem you may run into is your furnace making unusual noises – read about these furnace noises you should never neglect.

-If you hear a loud raking racket that sounds like metal on metal, there is probably something faulty with the blower wheel.
-If you hear a sound like this, power off your furnace immediately and call Peitz Service Experts Heating & Air Conditioning to inspect the furnace.
+If you hear a loud raking racket that sounds like metal on metal, there is likely something faulty with the blower wheel.
+If you hear a sound like this, power off your furnace immediately and call Peitz Service Experts to inspect the furnace.
 There are multiple things that could be faulty with the blower wheel.
-First, it could just be loose and if the piece is not too impaired, can be tightened.
-Second, it could be that the blower wheel is broken and needs to be replaced.
-Or third, it might be that the motor mount actually broke, causing the whole blower assembly to shake uncontrollably.
+First, it may just be loose and if the piece is not too damaged, can be tightened.
+Second, it may be that the blower wheel is broken and in need of replacement.
+Or third, it might be that the motor mount itself broke, causing the whole blower assembly to vibrate uncontrollably.
 One of our service professionals would be happy to come out and take a look, and get you back to the noiseless and warm home you have come to expect.

 Loud Bang When Furnace Starts

-If there is a loud pop when your furnace comes on, there are a couple things that could be happening.
+If there is a loud bang when your furnace comes on, there are a few things that could be going on.
 Two typical problems are a dirty furnace burner or ignitor.
 Extending and contracting air ducts can also cause loud sounds after the heating system blower starts up.
-A soiled furnace burner or ignitor could delay the burners from igniting, causing gas to build up.
-When the gas finally does ignite, it will create the loud pop you hear.
-This could end up being a safety issue, especially if one of these small explosions caused the heat exchanger to deteriorate.
-Not only could that cause a carbon monoxide leak, but you would also have to replace the heat exchanger, which could be very expensive.
+A soiled furnace burner or ignitor could delay the burners from igniting, resulting in gas to build up.
+When the gas does finally ignite, it will create the loud pop you hear.
+This could cause a safety issue, especially if one of these small explosions caused the heat exchanger to deteriorate.
+Not only could that cause a carbon monoxide leak, but you would also have to replace the heat exchanger, which can be very pricey.

-The other issue, extending and contracting air ducts, is a typical noise complaint for people with metal ducts.
-If your equipment is making the loud bang and it is produced by your air ducts, it could be a symptom of undersized ducts, obstructed vents, or a clogged air filter.
-Peitz Service Experts Heating & Air Conditioning is happy to visit your home to diagnose your issue and get your home back in shape for the winter.
-Additionally, this will also provide improved comfort as well.
+The other issue, expanding and contracting air ducts, is a typical noise complaint for homeowners with metal ducts.
+If your system is making the loud bang and it is produced by your air ducts, it could be a symptom of undersized ducts, obstructed vents, or a clogged air filter.
+Peitz Service Experts is happy to visit your home to diagnose your problem and get your home back in shape for the winter.
+Additionally, this will also result in improved comfort as well.

-If you hear a squealing disturbance, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
-A routine system tune-up will help discover these issues before they become big problems so make sure you give us a call at 605-223-0307 and we’ll make sure your heating equipment is ready to keep you safe and comfortable all winter long.
+If you hear a squealing disturbance, it could be the blower belt, shaft bearings in need of oil, or even a malfunctioning blower motor.
+An annual system tune-up will help discover these issues before they become big problems so make sure you give us a call at 605-223-0307 and we’ll make sure your heating equipment is ready to keep you safe and warm all winter long.